LOS ANGELES GUITAR QUARTET

 For over three decades on the concert stage, the members of the Grammy® Award-winning Los Angeles Guitar Quartet have continually set the standard for expression and virtuosity among guitar ensembles, while perennially redefining themselves in their musical explorations.
 Popularly known as the LAGQ, the Los Angeles Guitar Quartet, is recognized as one of America’s premier instrumental ensembles.
 As one of the most charismatic groups performing today, their critically acclaimed transcriptions of concert masterworks provide a fresh look at the music of the past, while their interpretations of works from the contemporary and world-music realms continually break new ground.

 The LAGQ has given recitals in many of the world’s top venues, including Chicago’s Orchestra Hall, London’s Wigmore Hall and Southbank Centre, Tokyo Opera City, and New York’s Lincoln Center and Carnegie Hall.
-They have toured extensively in Europe and Asia, where they were featured at the Hong Kong, Singapore and Manila International Arts Festivals and recently made highly successful debuts in China and Australia.
+They have toured extensively in Europe and Asia, where they were featured at the Hong Kong, Singapore and Manila International Arts Festivals, and have performed with orchestra and in recital in Australia.

-Recent seasons have focused on many works written specifically for them including "Interchange," the concerto written for them by Sergio Assad, and "SHIKI: Seasons of Japan," a work written for them along with Guitar Orchestra.
+Recent seasons have focused on many works written specifically for the LAGQ as well as collaborative works such as "Interchange," the concerto written for them by Sergio Assad, and "SHIKI: Seasons of Japan," a work written for them with guitar orchestra.
 The world-premiere performance of "SHIKI" took place as part of an extended residency in Loudoun County (VA) a few days after the one-year anniversary of the Japanese earthquake.
 Since the premiere in 2012, this work, inspired by and dedicated to those affected by the earthquake and tsunami, has been performed in numerous communities throughout the United States.
 Pushing boundaries once again, the LAGQ participated in the ground breaking 2015 premiere of "How Little You Are" for voices and guitars, by Nico Muhly, one of today's most sought after composers.
-The works was hosted by Texas Performing Arts in partnership with the Austin Classical Guitar Society and Conspirare.
+The work was hosted by Texas Performing Arts in partnership with the Austin Classical Guitar Society and Conspirare.

 For more information about the Los Angeles Guitar Quartet, visit their website at www.lagq.com.